 Every year we publish our audited combined Financial Statements.
 These combined accounts are a means of transparency and accountability, providing a global overview of MSF’s work.

-The International Financial report represents an aggregation of the Financial Statements of the 23 sections, 9 branch offices, 9 satellite organisations and MSF International.
-The 2021 International Financial Report is subject to approval by MSF's International General Assembly on 30 June 2022.
+The International Financial report represents an aggregation of the Financial Statements of the 24 sections, 18 branch offices, numerous satellites and MSF International.

 International Financial Report 2021